cryptoeconomicslab/ovm-plasma-chamber-spec/concepts/introducing_ovm.md

   and Checkpoint(su, subrange)
 ```

-Thus, we could reduce effort to describe dispute logic of Plasma and share logic to other developers easily.
-Of cource, we can use OVM for other layer 2 protocols, such as State Channel or Optimistic Rollup.
+Thus, we could reduce effort to describe the dispute logic of Plasma and share logic with other developers easily.
+Of course, we can use OVM for other layer-2 protocols, such as State Channel or Optimistic Rollup.
-However, the benefit of OVM is not only simple notion to explain dispute logic but also it can be actually evaluated in ethereum smart contract on chain and off chain client.
-It means that once we write "property" by OGS, we could claim a property on chain and check the property is true or false by OVM client.
+The benefit of OVM is not only it provides notation to explain dispute logic but also it can be evaluated in ethereum smart contract on-chain and off-chain client.
+It means that once we write "property" by OGS, we could claim property on-chain and check the property is true or false by OVM client.

 ## Why OVM?